reimerb13/Baseball-Analytics-Practicum/README.md

 |---------------------:|---------------------:|---------------------:|----------:|-------:|
 |2,946|8,174|0.92|96.7%|3.3%|

 The Kappa value for this model was 0.92.
-This would indicate that there is a very good agreement of the results in the model.
+This would indicate that there is a perfect agreement of the results in the model.
 The results for the OFC.rf2 were a little more accurate than the results from the OFC.rf model.

 <img width="685" alt="image" src="https://user-images.githubusercontent.com/79723505/109396089-63f3ea80-78dc-11eb-88d7-96c17d2f2327.png">